 IDF forces to simulate battle against Hezbollah; timing of drill not coincidental says military affairs journalist.

-The IDF is launching an exercise code-named Lighting Storm to prepare forces for a military clash with Hezbollah.
+The IDF is launching an exercise code-named Lightning Storm to prepare forces for a military clash with Hezbollah.
 The drill will test various battle scenarios on the Lebanon border, the army said.

 Northern Israel residents should expect heavy military vehicle traffic, explosions, and roadblocks on some border-area roads, the statement said.
 The drill is scheduled to end on Wednesday.